WHAT'S HAPPENING NOW?

 We think it's about enjoying music.
 High quality sound reproduction increases the enjoyment.
 It's as simple as that.
 The equipment we supply (and ancillaries we recommend) amply covers these requirements and we can offer whatever level of user convenience is needed or wanted.

 For general use we don't think it's very productive to have a competition for the best replay medium in respect of sound quality.
 If CD is the source a CD playing facility is needed.
 If LPs are the source a record player is needed.
 If DAB a tuner is needed.
 If tape a tape player.
 If a cylinder a phonograph.
-If the internet a computer.
+If the internet a computer or equivalent.

 We think pushing the frontiers to achieve further progress is best left to the engineers.
 That's what the creators of the program material do.
 They are simply consumers of technology trying to be commercially successful.
 It is a self evident truth that with the more capable storage/replay media the limiting factor is often the original recording (including any processing) rather than the reply chain - if the latter is of first class quality.